 I love to learn and am always studying something.
 As an online native since 1989, my understanding of digital communications has grown along with the internet.
 I’ve spent time in recent years back in school studying Predictive Analytics at Northwestern University with a goal of bringing data science techniques into my work in the nonprofit sector.
 I hold an MS in Nonprofit Management from the Milano School of International Affairs, Management, and Urban Policy at The New School, and an MA in Sociology from University at Buffalo.
 As a liberal arts undergraduate at Barnard College I majored in psychology; in other words I have a deep interest in understanding what motivates people to do what they do.

 I’m driven to apply my talents in places where I can have a positive impact on the world.
 In my time at The Jewish Education Project I led two significant projects: combining the organization’s five websites into one modern, responsive site, and developing their first organization-wide CRM.
 In the past I served Senior Enterprise Solutions Consultant at Blackbaud, where I helped large nonprofits reach their goals online.
 While working as Senior eStrategist at Make Waves Not Noise I developed and executed digital strategy projects for boutique consulting firm that specialized in marketing progressive causes.
 I consulted with nonprofit organizations During the seven years I spent working in various e-communications roles at Barnard College, I took the school from a small, static website to an interactive multi-channel online presence.
 I served as Part Time Faculty at The New School for Public Engagement Milano School of International Affairs, Management & Urban Policy, teaching online engagement strategy to graduate students in nonprofit management, organizational change management, and urban policy.

 Beyond e-communications, I have substantial offline experience in the non-profit sector, where I’ve worked in event management, media relations and publishing for organizations such as the Women’s Prison Association and Hadassah.
-I’m a former board member of The Stonewall Chorale, where I still sing, and a current member of the communication committee of the Gay & Lesbian Anti-Violence Project.
+I’m a former board member of and singer in The Stonewall Chorale, and a former member of the communication committee of the Gay & Lesbian Anti-Violence Project.